erinvdoyle/instatrip/README.md

 ## Greeting Message

 When the user chooses *Start*, a greeting message welcomes them and explains the premise of InstaTrip.
-The program then advances to collect departure details
+The sleep.time method allows a sequential loading of each line of text to greet the user, preventing a cluttered block of text on the CLI and giving the message a friendly, conversational feel

 <p align="center">
 <img src="assets/documentation/greeting.png" height="450px"/>
 </p>

+The screen then clears and the program advances to collect the user's departure details.

 ## Departure Details